ecorbin567/gta-urban-emissions-project/README.md

 The original GTA Urban Emissions Project website can be found here: https://www.atmosp.physics.utoronto.ca/GTA-Emissions/About/index.html.
 The github code can be found here: https://github.com/WunchLab/gta-emissions-webpage/blob/master/README.md.
 This website was created and edited in 2017 by Colin Arrowsmith, Sajjan Heerah, and Prof. Debra Wunch.

+### TO DO (viewers): ###
+* Include the code that displays live data in ./live_measurements.js.
+* Add information about lab funding to "About" page.
+* If new bike survey data is available, deposit it in the folder ./GTA-Emissions-Gaussian-Clusters-Updated-main/dataBike and make sure each filename is of the form 'sync_data_YYYY-MM-DD.csv'.
+* If you wish to update the Gaussian clusters with new bike survey data, visit ./GTA-Emissions-Gaussian-Clusters-Updated-main/README.md.
+* Do NOT add data from before 2017.
+The CSV files are formatted differently and the plotting will not work.

 ### Setup ###
-* This website is currently live, and automatically updated via this repository.
+* This website is currently live at gtamethane.org, and automatically updated via this repository.
 * If you want to run this website remotely, note that it must be run on a server with PHP capabilities.
 * If you have VSCode, you can download this repository and run it using the PHP Server package.
 * Otherwise, find an equivalent server for your IDE.